 Head of Corporate Affairs and Sustainability

-Highlighting Nestlé’s vision for a waste free future, Waqar Ahmad, Head of Corporate Affairs and Sustainability, Nestlé Pakistan said, “Tackling packaging waste requires a collective approach and we are committed to finding improved solutions to reduce, reuse and recycle.
-To achieve this, we have set ourselves the commitment of ensuring 100% of our packaging is reusable or recyclable by 2025 and this initiative is a step in that direction,” he further added.
+Highlighting Nestlé’s vision for a waste free future, Waqar Ahmad, Head of Corporate Affairs and Sustainability, Nestlé Pakistan said, “Tackling packaging waste requires a collective approach and we are committed to finding improved solutions to reduce, reuse and recycle."

 This project marks Nestlé Pakistan’s efforts to reduce the environmental impact of packaging waste by improving its management and recycling, in line with UN Sustainable Development Goals 12, 13, 15 and 17 – Responsible Consumption & Production, Climate Change, Life on Land and Partnership for the Goals.